 One of the primary motivations behind Theme UI is to make building themeable, constraint-based user interfaces in React as simple and as interoperable as possible.
 This library builds upon years of work on various libraries, including Basscss, Tachyons, Rebass, Styled System, and various other internal style guides and design systems.
 While some of the ideas encapsulated within this library may seem familiar, the intent here is to combine modern CSS tooling into a single "mini-framework" with good guidance on how to fall into the pit of success for creating white-label products, themed component libraries, and even full websites.

-The ability to render custom React components for any Markdown element with the
+in React.
+The ability to render custom React components for any Markdown element

 and they can lead to unexpected styling bugs when composing themes together.

 MDXProvider to render custom styled components in MDX is a great way

 to avoid this, but the overhead for applying styles in this way can be a lot of

 work, even with UI component libraries like Rebass or Material UI.
 Theme UI

 theme.styles API as a light abstraction on top of this, that

 hopefully feels familiar to people from diverse backgrounds, even those with

 css prop is a powerful pattern for styling UI in React.
 It works like the